 - A commitment to sobriety as evidenced by working a healthy recovery program for a minimum of six months

-If you have questions, wish to set up an interview, or go on a tour of our facilities, please visit contact us at email@example.com.
+If you have questions, wish to set up an interview, or go on a tour of our facilities, please contact us at firstname.lastname@example.org.

 The University of Vermont looks for students with intelligence and character.
 It seeks people who can benefit from and contribute to their community, the College community, and the community at large.
 Selection of students for the University of Vermont is based upon careful consideration of each candidate's academic achievement, personal qualities and interests, participation in activities and employment, and potential for development as a student and as a graduate of UVM.
-The University selects students on individual merit without regard to race, creed, disability, national or ethnic origin, gender, sexual orientation, or age.
+The University selects students on individual merit without regard to race, creed, disability, national or ethnic origin, gender, gender identity, sexual orientation, or age.
 For information, please visit the UVM Undergraduate Admissions page.

-To apply to the CRC: http://www.uvm.edu/recoverycommunity/CRCapplication.pdf
+To apply to the CRP: http://www.uvm.edu/recoverycommunity/CRCapplication.pdf